Eti Tavares

 Etiandro Igualdin Tavares (born July 24, 1993) is a Bissau-Guinean footballer who last played as a forward for FC Tucson in USL League One.

+Early life

+Tavares grew up in Guinea-Bissau during the nation's civil war before he moved to Santa Rosa, California, at the age of 11, later settling in Windsor, California.
+He initially did not speak English, but was able to communicate with Spanish-speaking children in his native Portuguese.
+Tavares attended Windsor High School.

 Career

 Professional

 On March 6, 2015, it was announced that Tavares signed a professional contract with USL club Real Monarchs SLC.
 On March 22, he made his professional debut in a 0–0 draw against LA Galaxy II.